jenswilms/jenswilms/README.md

 Website: https://resume-jens-wilms.netlify.app/

+### Youtube Wrapped
+One of the more popular events in my social media feed is Spotify's Wrapped data at the end of the year.
+Thanks to the GDPR, organizations are required to give personal data.
+I created a simple analysis of my Youtube data using Python.

 <!--
 **jenswilms/jenswilms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.